 Britely Property are preparing a planning proposal to amend the planning controls pertaining to 1-5 Chester Street in Annandale ("the Site").
-The planning proposal seeks to rezone to B7 Business Park zone and make the following amendments to the Leichhardt Local Environmental Plan (2013).
+The planning proposal seeks to retain the IN2 Light Industrial zone and make the following amendments to the Leichhardt Local Environmental Plan (2013).

-- Establish a B7 use, a maximum height of 17m, and site specific FSR control. - Include a local provision which: - \circ $\;$ Allows boarding house for student accommodation use as additional permitted uses. - o Requires a minimum of 980sqm (FSR 0.75:1) to be delivered as non-residential uses. - Allows an additional FSR of 1.25:1 for a boarding house to be used as student and/ or key worker housing.
+- Establish a base FSR of 0.76:1 and a maximum height of 17m. - Include a local provision which: - o Allows residential flat buildings and boarding houses as additional permitted uses. - Requires a minimum of 989sqm (FSR 0.76:1) to be delivered as non-residential uses. - Allows an additional FSR of 1.5:1 for a residential flat building or FSR 2:1 for a boarding house to be used as student and/ or key worker housing.